 When it comes to Software Development, Artificial Intelligence has proven beneficial.
 Some AI tools check code to detect errors and bugs and reduce risk when deploying upgrades.
 These tools have led to more secure systems and an increase in productivity.
 Below, we'll take a closer look at what AI has brought to the table.
 Also, we'll check two Artificial Intelligence systems that tackle coding specifically.

+● Design.
 AI's impact on UX design has been positive.
 It has helped analyze data quicker and provide advanced localization.
 Also, it aided in taking personalization a step further.
-Learn more about AI's impact on UX design in this article!

-Several examples of AI-driven coding apps include an "autocomplete" feature.
+● Coding.
+Several examples of AI-driven Coding Apps include an "autocomplete" feature.
 This feature helps boost productivity and improve code accuracy.
 So, developers have more time for creative edges, like problem-solving and design.
 Visual Studio Intellicode and GitHub Copilot are a couple of examples of this tech.

-AI has brought about enhanced data security by investigating data using machine learning.
+● Security.
+AI has brought about enhanced Data Security by investigating data using Machine Learning.
 This helps detect irregularities and avoid false notifications and alerts.
 Some examples include Google's email filters and the Balbix Security Cloud platform.